Health Care Flexible Spending Account & Dependent Care Assistance Program

 - The FSA and DCAP are two separate accounts.
 If you have funds remaining in one account at the end of the plan year, those funds cannot be transferred to the other account.

-- Carry Over Provision – after April 30th, the health care plan allows a maximum of $500 in unused heath care contributions to be rolled over to the next plan year.
-The carry over amount will be available to claim after that date, adding to the current year funds.
-The carry over amount will be a combined total of FSA + HRA cannot be greater than $500, if greater the HRA is reduced or forfeited.
+- Carry Over Provision – after April 30, the health care plan allows a maximum of $500 in unused heath care contributions to be rolled over to the next plan year.
+The carry-over amount will be available to claim after that date, adding to the current year funds.

 - Funds are reimbursed to you when you file a claim for yourself and any eligible dependents.